rovelstars/reejs/README.md

 # Reejs

-A serverless reactjs framework that teases no-build-step and is serverless-first due to being a static site.
+A serverless reeactjs framework that teases no-build-step and is serverless-first due to being a static site.
 Currently we are developing a sample site along with reejs in this codebase itself in order to showcase the possibilities of this framework.
 Feel free to report any bugs at the issues section or introduce new ideas in discussions!
 We shall rewrite this, remove sample code and make reejs possible to run for other sites as well.